edgedb/edgedb-js/docs/generation.rst

       --unstable \
       https://deno.land/x/edgedb/generate.ts <generator> [options]

-The value of generators should be one of the following:
+The value of ``<generator>`` should be one of the following:

 .. list-table::
    :class: funcoptable

    * - ``edgeql-js``
-     - Provides a **code-first** way to write **fully-typed** EdgeQL queries with TypeScript.
+     - Generates the query builder which provides a **code-first** way to write **fully-typed** EdgeQL queries with TypeScript.
 We recommend it for TypeScript users, or anyone who prefers writing queries with code.
      - :ref:`docs <edgedb-js-qb>`

    * - ``queries``